 Truth be told, I made “President Evil” coming off a rapid-fire Netflix binge of the entire West Wing.
 The dialogue on display here may not exactly be Sorkinesque, but I did do a pretty good job of recreating the opening credits to kick off the episode.

 Other highlights include a powerhouse performance from Snake Doctor, who advocates for resurrecting dead bodies to bloat Thelonius’ voter base.
 Also not to be missed: Supremely strange embodiments of the two dominant political parties.
 I’m not sure if the pink elephant toting a bright orange shotgun is more political satire or fever dream, but I’m content in my ignorance.

 I also feel like I deserve credit for selecting especially poignant films this episode.
 “Don’t Be a Sucker,” an anti-Nazi 1943 short, would go viral more than a year after being featured here, when commentators trotted it out in the wake of the “Unite the Right” rally in Charlottesville.
 I just wish some of the thought-pieces had thought to include a Gauntly shout-out.
 The opening of 1932’s “Betty Boop for President,” with the two parties standing to applaud monolithically, and never in agreement with the other side, also eerily mirrors the Congressional reaction to President Trump’s first State of the Union.

-The show closes with a final appearance of the Gauntlymobile, riding off into the night to take Thelonius to Washington.
+The show closes with a final appearance of the Gauntlymobile, riding off into the dusk to take Thelonius to Washington.
 It was the perfect end to a memorable summer night.